Recommended in September

 How long you want to repay the loan

-How big of a down payment you can put
+How big of a down payment you can put into the loan

 Your personal economic situation